joemaag/heap/README.md

 Simulates a simple array-based heap structure in Java.
-Inputs a txt file with heap commands.
+Inputs the text file "heapops.txt" with heap commands.
 Uses the bottom-up heap construction algorithm.